Vetrano/Vitrano Ancestors

 Vincenzo Vitrano was baptized on September 16, 1595, as Vincenzo Antonino in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Alberto Vitrano and Francesca Bruno.
 (Mouse over and click on his baptism record image upper right to enlarge in a new window/tab.)

-Almost Twenty-four years later, on June 15, 1619, notary Vincenzo Gallo drew up a dowry contract for Vincenzo Vetrano and Pietra Pardo.
-(Mouse over and click on their notarial marriage contract entry upper left to enlarge in a new window/tab.)
-She was the daughter of Angelo Pardo and his unknown wife.
+Almost Twenty-four years later, on June 15, 1619, notary Vincenzo Gallo drew up a notarial marriage contract for Vincenzo Vetrano and Pietra Pardo.
+(Mouse over and click on their dowry contract entry upper left to enlarge in a new window/tab.)
+She was the daughter of Angelo Pardo and his unknown wife, but a Sciacca baptism record has not been found for her.
 A few weeks later, church banns were read on July 1st, 4th and 21st.
-Vincenzo and Pietra were married at the mother church in Sciacca, a week later on July 28, 1619.
+Twenty-three year-old Vincenzo and Pietra were married at the mother church in Sciacca, a week later on July 28, 1619.
 (Mouse over and click on their Latin church marriage record middle left to enlarge in a new window/tab.)
+They are the parents of two ancestors.
+The only thing known about Pietra’s father Angelo, is that he was was alive when she was married.

 Ten Sciacca mother church baptism records have been found for the children of Vincenzo and Pietra Vitrano.
-All but one were born and baptized on the same day as follows — Giuseppe Pietro on June 9, 1620; ancestor Giacomo; Francesca Antonia Giovanna on February 22, 1625, was probably named after her father’s mother; Leonardo Felice was born on May 18, 1627, and baptized the next day, but probably died as a toddler; Leonardo Vincenzo on April 20, 1629; Francesco Calogero on October 7, 1630; Caterina Dominica on August 4, 1633, who on January 12, 1653, married in Sciacca at the mother church, Benedetto, son of ancestors Maria Saittuni and Vito Chiaramonte; Giovanna Matthia on August 20, 1637; Anna Silvestra on December 30, 1639, who married Stefano Costanza and is also an ancestor; and Agustino Calogero on November 28, 1642.
+All but one were born and baptized on the same day as follows — Giuseppe Pietro on June 9, 1620; ancestor Giacomo; Francesca Antonia Giovanna on February 22, 1625, was named after her paternal grandmother, and on January 10, 1644, married Agostino Castronovo, the son of ancestors Diana Montiliana and Gaspare Benigno Castronovo; Leonardo Felice was born on May 18, 1627, and baptized the next day, but probably died as a toddler; Leonardo Vincenzo on April 20, 1629; Francesco Calogero on October 7, 1630; Caterina Dominica on August 4, 1633, who on January 12, 1653, married in Sciacca at the mother church, Benedetto, son of ancestors Maria Saittuni and Vito Chiaramonte; Giovanna Matthia on August 20, 1637 ancestor Anna Silvestra who married Stefano Costanza; and Agustino Calogero on November 28, 1642.

 ~< Back to Chart >~

-It is documented that Alberto was deceased when his son ancestor Vincenzo was married on July 28, 1619.
-Francesca died and was buried in the St. Dominco cemetery on August 16, 1615.
+Francesca died and was buried in the St. Dominco cemetery on August 16, 1615, just a month after her last child was born and a few weeks before her daughter Vita died.
 (Mouse over and click on her burial record image lower right to enlarge in a new window/tab.)
-Her very brief mother church burial record lists her as Def.
-Franc’a wife of Berto Lo Vitrano.
-Being that Alberto is not listed as deceased, he must have died sometime in that almost 4 year span between her death and his son’s July 28, 1619 marriage.
-A Sciacca burial record could not be found for him.
-Unfortunately, at this time, nothing else is known about them.
+Francesca’s very brief mother church burial record lists her as Franc’a wife of Berto Lo Vitrano.
+Being that Alberto is not listed as deceased on her burial record, he must have died sometime in that almost 4 year span between her death and his son’s July 28, 1619 marriage, where he is listed as deceased.
+Unfortunately, a.
+Sciacca burial record could not be found for him, so at this time, nothing else is known about them.

 ~< Back to Chart >~

-Leonardo Bruno was baptized as Leonardo Calogero, in November of 1542, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Michele Bruno and his unknown wife.
+Leonardo Bruno was probably the Leonardo Calogero, who was baptized in November of 1542, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Michele Giovanni Bruno and his unnamed wife.
 (Mouse over and click on his Latin baptism index record image upper right to enlarge in a new window/tab.)

 Nothing is known about Leonardo’s father Michele.
-It is also not known when Leonardo and Angela died, but he was alive when his daughter ancestor Francesca was married on May 24, 1593, but Angela is not mentioned on that document.
+It is also not known when Leonardo died, but he was alive when his daughter ancestor Francesca was married on May 24, 1593.
 Unfortunately, nothing else is known about them.

 ~<^>~

-Giovanni Ognibeni’s ancestry is unknown, but he lived and raised a family in the mother church parish of Sciacca, Agrigento, Sicilia, Italy.
-A Sciacca church marriage or a notarial marriage contract entry could not be found for him.
+Nicolò Gino ands wife Giacoma Casella’s ancestries are unknown, but they lived and raised a family in the mother church parish of Sciacca, Agrigento, Sicilia, Italy.
+Their parentage is unknown because a Sciacca church marriage document could not be found for them, as records don’t go back this far.

 ~< Back to Chart >~